 - Don’t overpack shoes.
 Really.
 You’re going to wear flip flops, and either cute sandals or wedges to dinner.
 I wore tennies on the plane and didn’t touch them again until the day we went home!
 Be sure to pack comfortable shoes if you’re going to leave your resort to walk around.

 - Take a beach tote.
 As silly as this sounds, I didn’t!
 Each time we went to the beach, I carried my book, a coverup, sometimes my phone, and sunglasses in my arms.
 When we went snorkeling, I had to empty out my purse and use it as a tote for our stuff🙈.

 - This isn’t necessarily a packing tip- but good to know if you’re going abroad.
 Make sure you check your phone settings to be sure you won’t be charged international fees.
 Some carriers allow you to get a plan specifically for the dates you’ll be out of the country.
 Likewise with your credit cards.
 Make sure you let them know you’ll be abroad to avoid getting into a pinch.

 - Things you should pack that you may not think about: sunscreen, aloe vera, meds like advil, pepto and immodium (better to be safe than sorry) and extra ziplocks.

-- Don’t bother taking hair styling tools, haha.
+- Don’t bother taking hair styling tools, unless you have a special event you really want to look nice for.
 If you’re going somewhere humid, your hairstyle will be gone in a hot second as soon as you walk outside.
 Embrace the top bun, girl.

 - Another tip from a friend- if you take your own Tervis, Yeti, etc., the bartenders will fill it up with your drink (or water!) so you don’t have to keep getting the little plastic cups.